 Another opportunity lies in the area of individual personality differences.
 One would have been a poor senior commander in World War II to have issued the exact same order to each of the Generals MacArthur, Bradley and Patton and then expected the same responses by their respective commands.
 From the squad leader to the General of the Army, leadership depends on knowing how to get the best out of each individual.
 In producing information, be it analytical data for the simulation team or direction for the combat commander, computers now tend to generate the same output, no matter who the addressee.
 There are a number of ways that this issue could be addressed by a carefully designed program with both machine generated sensitivities and input from senior officers.

 Due to limitations in computing assets and lack of familiarity with artificial intelligence (AI), simulations have heretofore relied largely on the slavish execution of doctrinal direction received by the various forces from their senior commanders.
 This is arguably even more troubling in asymmetric warfare, where there is no established doctrine and the opposing forces intentionally look for ways to circumvent defenses designed for more conventional forces.
 “Information becomes a weapon and not an enabler, and the Navy {And all of the Department of Defense} must learn how to operate and field systems that allow for maneuvering in cyberspace.”
 [20] In addition, recent findings by the behavioral economists have highlighted the irrational application of reason by ostensibly rational human beings, [21].
 During one of the large-scale simulations at JFCOM [22], one of the entity models was exhibiting unexpected and unusual behavior, so there was a discussion about making it behave rationally.
-At that point, one of the participants, having had some actual combat experience, quipped, “What makes you think humans behave rationally in combat?”.
+At that point, one of the participants, having had some actual combat experience, quipped, “What makes you think humans behave rationally in combat?”

 Emerging Technologies